fabiofalopes/annotation-backend/README.md

 1. Create a user and get a token
 2. Create a project
 3. Create a data container with a schema for chat data
-4. Import chat data (JSON) into the container
+4. Import chat data (CSV) into the container
 5. Create thread annotations on the items